 The North Dakota University System (NDUS) General Education Requirement Transfer Agreement (GERTA) was developed to assist students who transfer within the NDUS.
 This agreement states that students who transfer to a NDUS institution after completing their general education coursework at any other NDUS institution will be deemed to have met all lower division general education requirements at the transfer school.
 A minimum of 36 semester hours must have been completed in the areas of communication; arts and humanities; social sciences; and mathematics, science and technology.

-The North Dakota University System (NDUS) also has specific general education transfer agreements with the Minnesota System of Colleges and Universities (MnSCU), South Dakota University System, Washington State Community and Technical Colleges, and Wyoming Community Colleges for students who have completed an Associate in Arts or an Associate in Science degree.
+The North Dakota University System (NDUS) also has specific general education transfer agreements with the California Community Colleges, Minnesota System of Colleges and Universities (MnSCU), Oregon Public Colleges and Universities, South Dakota University System, Washington State Community and Technical Colleges, and Wyoming Community Colleges for students who have completed an Associate in Arts or an Associate in Science degree.

-The courses to which dual credit may apply can be placed into three categories.
+The courses to which dual credit/early entry may apply can be placed into three categories:

 - A VCSU course taught by a high school teacher at the high school